 ξ Family history

-ξ Leg pain that is relieved with rest
+ξ Leg pain while walking that goes away with rest

 ξ Pain at rest, if blockage is severe

 ξ Discolored skin